 Comfort Dogs for Crisis Response-How Our Fur Friends Help Through Crisis

-There are many ups and down throughout one’s journey in recovery.
+There are many ups and downs throughout one’s journey in recovery.
 Whether living with a dual-diagnosis or drug and alcohol addiction alone, we all need to feel a sense of safety.
 Often, feeling safe and secure comes in the form of trust and companionship.
-Animals offer a comfort and a sense of peace, especially in moments of extreme stress.
+Animals offer comfort and a sense of peace, especially in moments of extreme stress.